sonykus/vagrant-chef-mongodb/README.md

 If all goes well, you will see Vagrant downloading the 'chef/centos-6.5' virtualbox image from: https://vagrantcloud.com/chef/centos-6.5/version/1/provider/virtualbox.box

-Once the image download is complete, Vagrant will start to build the 5x virtual machines in the following steps:
+Once the image download is complete, Vagrant will start to build out the 5x virtual machines in the following steps:

-1. Bootstrap, install, and configure 'chefsrv', your Chef Server.
+- bootstrap, install, and configure 'chefsrv', your Chef Server.

-2. Bootstrap and install 'chefdev', your ChefDK and Chef client machine.
+- bootstrap and install 'chefdev', your ChefDK and Chef client machine.
 - on 'chefdev' it will also download chef-repo, and will configure knife.rb for you.
 - it will create a 'vagrant' Chef user, you can find his initial password sourced inside 'bootstrap_chefdev.sh'.
 Do not forget to change it at some point later! (ahem.)
 - it will generate a cookbook called 'mymongodb', add some recipes, and some templates to it.
 Find them all sourced inline inside the bootstrap_chefdev.sh file, if you want to change anything.
 - it will upload the cookbook to the Chef server, and it will also export the 'cookbooks' dir into your working directory for your viewing pleasure.
 - it will register all nodes, including itself, onto the chef server.
+It will export the JSON file node definitions in your working directory under '/nodes', if you want to review them.
-- it will create a 'MONGODEV' environment to place the mongo machines into.
+- it will set up a 'MONGODEV' environment to place the mongo machines into.
-- it will create a new 'mongoserver' role for the mongodb machines and will update all run_lists.
+- it will create a new 'mongoserver' role for the mongodb machines and will update all run lists accordingly.
-- after the cooking is done, and the bootstrapping phase is over, 'chefdev' will check itself in with the Chef server.
+- after the cooking is done, and the bootstrapping phase is over, 'chefdev' will check itself in with the Chef server and run its own run_list.

-3. Bootstrap and install the x3 mongodb servers.
+- bootstrap and install the x3 mongodb servers.
-- bootstrapping is minimal, it will only install Chef Client, and then it hands the machines over to Chef for provisioning.
+- bootstrapping will be minimal, it will only install Chef Client, after which it hands them over to Chef for provisioning.

-4. Using the cookbook we've fabricated above, Chef will deploy and configure mongodb on the 3x mongod servers.
+- using the cookbook we've created above, Chef will set up the mongodb repo, and then deploy and configure mongod on the 3x mongo servers.
-5. Once the 3rd mongodb server is up, Chef will configure mongodb replication across the 3x mongo servers, using a separate recipe called 'mongod_primary', which will inject a JavaScript configuration file into mongo, in order to complete the installation.
+- once the 3rd mongodb server is up, Chef will configure mongodb replication across the 3x mongo servers, using a separate recipe called 'mymongodb::mongod_primary'.
+The recipe will inject a JavaScript configuration file via the mongo console, in order to complete the installation.